morten-krogh/go-websocket-cmd-line/README.md

 ## Internal architecture of Gowebsock

-Gowebsock is built using the standard Go websocket package "github.com/gorilla/websocket".
-New websocket connections are created in their own goroutine.
+Gowebsock is built using the websocket package "github.com/gorilla/websocket".
+New websocket connections are created in their own goroutine by the standard Go http mechanism.
 Reading from a websocket is a blocking operation.
-When a user types a message, the message must be sent on the sockets.
+However, when a user types a message, the message must be sent on the sockets.
 It is not possible for one goroutine to be blocked on reading and at the same time write to the socket.
-The simplest solution, and the one employed by Gowebsock, is to have one goroutine for reading and one for writing.
+The simplest solution, and the one employed by Gowebsock, is to have one goroutine for reading and one for writing for each socket.

 A Gowebsock program has one master goroutine, one goroutine for reading from stdin, one reader goroutine for each open websocket, and one writer goroutine for each open websocket.
-The master goroutine coordinates everything and all communication goes through the master.
+The master goroutine coordinates everything and all communication goes through the master via channels.
 For the server, there is also a goroutine that listens for new connections.

 ##### Reader goroutine
 A reader goroutine blocks on reading from its websocket.
 When a message has arrived, the message and the address of the socket is sent to the master goroutine through a global channel.
 If the websocket connection is closed by the remote end, the reader notices and sends the close signal to the master through the same channel.